hmsiccbl/screensaver-docs/setup-configuration.md

 nav_order: 3
 ---

-# Initial Setup and Configuration of Screensaver
+# Setup and Configuration of Screensaver
 {: .no_toc }

 1. TOC